Fluentd

 Life of a Fluentd event

-The following article describe a global overview of how events are processed by Fluentd using examples.
+The following article describe a global overview of how events are processed by using examples.
 It covers the complete cycle including Setup, Inputs, Filters, Matches and Labels.

 Basic Setup

-The configuration files is the fundamental piece to connect all things together, as it allows to define which Inputs or listeners Fluentd will have and set up common matching rules to route the Event data to a specific Output.
+The configuration files is the fundamental piece to connect all things together, as it allows to define which Inputs or listeners will have and set up common matching rules to route the Event data to a specific Output.

-We will use the in_http and the out_stdout plugins as examples to describe the events cycle.
+We will use the and the plugins as examples to describe the events cycle.
 The following is a basic definition on the configuration file to specify an http input, for short: we will be listening for HTTP Requests:

 <source>